Toasty, delicious, homemade Pretzel Bread is surprisingly easy to make and worth every bite.

 For this batch, I made 4 burger buns…

 Be sure to add the baking soda to the water before it is boiling.
 I learned this the hard way…

 Yes, I use cheap paint brushes in my kitchen.
 Yes, they are dedicated for only food use.

 - 1 c lowfat milk

 - 2 T unsalted butter

 - 1 cup baking soda

 - coarse sea salt

-In a small saucepan, warm the milk and butter on low heat until ~100F.
-To the bowl of a stand mixer with the dough hook attachment, add the yeast and brown sugar.
+- In a small saucepan, warm the milk and butter on low heat until ~100F.
+To the bowl of a stand mixer with the dough hook attachment, add the milk-butter mixture, the yeast, and brown sugar.
 Turn the mixer on to start stirring.
 Add the salt and flour.
 Once combined, let the machine knead the dough for 8 minutes until dough is soft and smooth.
 Transfer the dough to a large bowl sprayed with cooking spray.
 Cover bowl with a damp towel and let the dough rise 1 hour until doubled in size.